smdabdoub/phylotoast/README.rst

 Citing
 ------

-A manuscript describing the qiime-tools software is currently in preparation.
+A manuscript describing the PhyloToAST software is currently in preparation.
 Until publication, please cite the github repository and the author: Shareef M. Dabdoub.